Configuration Parameters

 ChaseReferrals

-Instructs the component to follow references to other LDAP servers, if the current Active Directory server returns them as a reply to the request.
+Follow or not to follow references to other LDAP servers, if the current Active Directory server returns them in response to requests.

 Default value: No